sursarangi/sursarangi.github.io/pages/pages-root-folder/index.md

         Ustad ji can be often found performing at various concerts worldwide and shares the blessings that were given to him throughout his training with his students.
         Ustad ji&#39;s technical mastery coupled with his traditional approach has won him admiration throughout the world.
 His proficiency in the art of <em>Khayal</em> and <em>Thumri</em> has led him to attract praise from the music world and the uninitiated alike. </br></br>
         Ustad ji has played extensively throughout India at various important festivals giving solo recitals as well as accompanying leading musicians such as <em>Ustad Salamat Ali Khan</em>, <em>Ustad Fateh Ali Khan</em>, <em>Pundit Rajan & Sajan Mishra</em> and <em>Shiri L K Pandit</em> amongst others.
         He is also a recognised and graded artist of <em>All India Radio</em>.
-Ustad Surjeet Singh has played at numerous venues in Thailand, East Africa, Europe and America.</br></br>
+Ustad Surjeet Singh has played at numerous venues in Thailand, East Africa, Europe and America.
-        Currently residing in London, U.K, Ustad Surjeet Singh Ji has continued to impress.
-His music has appeared in the British Media providing background music for various television programmes on Channel 4.
+        His music has appeared in the British media providing background music for various television programmes on Channel 4.</br></br>
         Ustaad Surjeet Singh is currently taking on students to learn Dilruba, Esraaj (Taar Shernai), Taus and Sarangi.
 Please visit the <em>contact</em> section on this site for details.
         He is mostly based in London but teaches all over the world.'
 #